bamaralf/ansible-swarm/README.md

-# Swarm Cluster on AWS with Docker 1.12
+# Swarm Cluster on AWS with Docker

-Docker 1.12 contains some significant changes to how Swarm cluster are created, managed and used.
 Quickly put, Swarm is now embedded in the Docker engine and provides some advanced networking features like load-balancing and virtual IPs for services.

-This playbook is meant as a quick way to test Docker 1.12 RC2 for #dockercon.

-The main playbook creates a cluster of Ubuntu 15.10 machines on AWS.
+The main playbook creates a cluster of Ubuntu 16.04 LTS machines on AWS.
-Then you can bootstrap those machines to create a Swarm cluster with the new Docker 1.12
+Then you can init a Docker Swarm cluster.

+## Prerequisites

+Docker-engine 1.12+

 ## Start the cluster